-Imp / Imp breedings have a chance to produce no eggs at all.
+Imp / Imp breedings will likely produce no eggs at all.
 (Due to the small gene-pool existing.)
-If no egg is rolled, you do not use a breeding ticket.
-But your Imp must wait 4 months to try again.
+If no egg is rolled, your breeding ticket is refunded, but your Imp still has a 4 month cooldown.

 Imp / Standard has a low chance to produce a pure Imp.

 Imp / Standard that produces a standard wyngro may have a chance of gaining Imp traits, such as arm armor, a mohawk, etc!

 A standard can never inherit the long neck/body or the iconic mammalian nose/nose armor.